nesmaAlmoazamy/Handling_Multilinguality/README.md

 # Machine Translation and  Multilinguality in Text classification.
-This project is related to neuarl network course at the University of Tartu, Institute of Computer Science.
+This project is related to at the University of Tartu, Institute of Computer Science.
 Our project consists of two main parts:
 *  Handling multilinguality in text classification
 *  Expanding the available data with Round-trip-translation